Leo-Simpson/c-lasso/README.md

 scaled Lasso, and sparse Huber M-estimation with linear equality constraints.
 We also include two model selection strategies for determining the sparsity of the model parameters: k-fold cross-validation and stability selection.

-This package is intended to fill the gap between popular python tools such as [scikit-learn](https://scikit-learn.org/stable/) which CANNOT solve sparse constraint problems and general-purpose optimization solvers that do not scale well for the particular problems, considered here.
+This package is intended to fill the gap between popular python tools such as [scikit-learn](https://scikit-learn.org/stable/) which CANNOT solve sparse constrained problems and general-purpose optimization solvers that do not scale well for the particular problems considered here.

 Below we show several use cases of the package, including an application of sparse log-contrast regression tasks for compositional microbiome data.

-The code builds on results from several papers which can be found in the [references](#references).
+The code builds on results from several papers which can be found in the [References](#references).

 ## Table of Contents